new genuary: introducing fanny latour-lambert | look | i-D

 How did you get into photography?

-One day aged 14 I had the opportunity to try a reflex camera, and since then I got completely obsessed about the idea of owning one and shooting pretty much anything.
-After endless negotiations with my parents, I got my first very amateur reflex camera at age 15.
+One day, aged 14, I had the opportunity to try a reflex camera, and I got completely obsessed with the idea of owning one and shooting pretty much anything.
+After endless negotiations with my parents, I got my first very amateur reflex camera at 15.
 I haven't stopped shooting since.
-I could go on and on forever about what it made me feel, how it got me so curious and craving for more, but it's a long story!
+I could go on and on forever about what it made me feel, how it got me so curious and craving more, but it's a long story!

 What is it about the medium that appeals most?